wilsonianb/rippled/src/ripple/app/misc/FeeEscalation.md

 `fee` takes no parameters, and returns information about the current local [fee escalation](#fee-escalation) and [transaction queue](#transaction-queue) state as both fee levels and drops.
-The drop values assume a single-singed reference transaction.
+The drop values assume a single-signed reference transaction.
 It is up to the user to compute the neccessary fees for other types of transactions.
 (E.g. multiply all drop values by 5 for a multi-signed transaction with 4 signatures.)